Get Updates Straight to Your Inbox

 Customer service line opened

-As part of Rich Snyder’s commitment to make every guest’s visit a great one, In-N-Out begins to provide a toll-free, customer service phone line in 1991.
-The service is available every day from the time the first restaurant door opens until the last door closes, and ensures the quality of the In-N-Out experience is as easy as a call to 1-800-786-1000.
+As part of Rich Snyder’s commitment to make every guest’s visit to In-N-Out a great one, a new direct toll-free line becomes available every day from the time the first door opens until the last door closes.
+Still staffed by Associates with first-hand experience working in our stores, they are fully empowered to take care of customers.
+The customer service line makes ensuring the quality of the In-N-Out experience as easy as a call to 1-800-786-1000.

 Throughout its history, In-N-Out has been blessed with dedicated Associates who take great pride in providing Customers the highest quality food, cleanliness and customer service.